mh-firouzjah/archlinux-installation-guide/README.md

   zsh-theme-powerlevel10k
   ```

 - Advanced Swapping

-  **Differences between zswap and zram based swap**

-  ---
-  A short overview:

   - **Zswap** works in conjunction with regular swap while a **zram** based swap device does not require a backing swap device and may work standalone (if no swap on hard disk is required, i.e. on SSD or kind of flash memory).